p-salazarhamm/Animal_surveillance_Valley_Fever/README.md

 Eulalio KD, de Macedo RL, Salmito Cavalcanti MdA, Soares Martins LM, dos Santos Lazéra M, Wanke B. *Coccidioides immitis* isolated from armadillos (*Dasypus novemcinctus*) in the state of Piauí, northeast Brazil.
 Mycopathologia.
 2001;149:57–61. https://doi.org/10.1023/A:1007273019647

 * Culturing and histopathology confirmed *Coccidioides* in 3 of 26 (11.5%) nine-banded armadillos (*Dasypus novemcinctus*) in Piauí, northeast Brazil.

+Lochmiller RL, Hellgren EC, Hannon PG, Grant WE, Robinson RM.
+Coccidioidomycosis (*Coccidioides immitis*) in the collared peccary (*Tayassu tajacu*: Tayassuidae) in Texas.
+J Wildl Dis.
+1985;21(3):305-309.

+* A case of disseminated coccidioidomycosis and three cases of primary respiratory coccidioidomycosis in a herd of captive collared peccaries in Brazos County, Texas.